PaprikaSteiger/ooaclld/cldf/docs/monoexponential verbal plurals.md

 SAP: Nanti \[nant1250\] (Arawakan; Peru)

-In Nanti, there is a plural suffix that can indicate the plurality of either A or P, as well as that of S, as illustrated with a transitive verb in (22) and an intransitive verb in (23) (examples from \citet[260, 317]{michael2008nanti}.
+In Nanti, there is a plural suffix that can indicate the plurality of either A or P, as well as that of S, as illustrated with a transitive verb in (22) and an intransitive verb in (23) (examples from [Michael 2008](Source#cldf:michael2008nanti): 260, 317).

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}